 From there I’ve headed east to Blvd Voltaire and along Rue de la Roquette: to this rolling tree-lined Bohemian cemetery opened to ease the issues of a rat-ridden city: the 44Ha Pere Lachaise, initially shunned by Parisians until a city Prefect moves the bones of renowned French citizens Moliere and Jean de la Fontaine to here; Moliere the actor .at first buried among the unbaptised babies.

 Chic French urbanites soon follow suit; with aspirations to one day dally with the rich, the famous, the artistic and risqué.
-There’s most of Chopin, his heart in his homeland; the first French President too, having died in bed with his mistress while in the throws of oral sex; and a once-unfamous journalist, his reclining and suited form with a prominent sculptured fold in his pants,the bronze bulge polished from the constant rubbing of women wishing to fall pregnant.
+There’s most of Chopin, his heart in his homeland; the first French President too, having died in bed with his mistress while in the throws of oral sex; and a once-infamous journalist, his reclining and suited form with a prominent sculptured fold in his pants, the bronze bulge polished from the constant rubbing of women wishing to fall pregnant.
 I am in Paris afterall.

 I’m moved by the tale of Abelard, the great French philosopher: a doomed love affair and an illegitimate child, the man castrated and his lover sent to a nunnery.
-I stand in silence, their bodies finally together beneath this delicate sepulchre, a pile of lovers’ letters just inside the picket fence.
+I stand in silence, their bodies finally together beneath this delicate sepulcher, a pile of lovers’ letters just inside the picket fence.

 Oscar Wilde is here too, convicted of ‘gross indecency’ in England; now entombed in a lipstick-stained tomb of Egyptian Art Deco once adorned by a well-endowed angel with dangling genitalia.